DUI Lawyer Serving Georgia

 - You were under 21 on the day of the arrest and your test result was .02 or higher

-- You had a CDL in your truck when arrested and your blood alcohol level was .04 or higher
+- You are a commercial driver and your blood alcohol level was .04 or higher

 - You do not know what your blood alcohol level was